Chart Color Schemes

 Monterey - Brighton-le-Sands - Kyeemagh is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Monterey-Brighton-le-Sands-Kyeemagh has a high cultural diversity, with 43.1% of its population born overseas and 51.6% speaking a language other than English at home.
-Christianity is the main religion in Monterey-Brighton-le-Sands-Kyeemagh, accounting for 68.2% of people, compared to 51.8% across Greater Sydney.
+Monterey-Brighton-le-Sands-Kyeemagh has a high level of cultural diversity with 43.1% of its population born overseas and 51.6% speaking a language other than English at home.
+Christianity is the predominant religion in Monterey-Brighton-le-Sands-Kyeemagh, making up 68.2% of the population, compared to 51.8% across Greater Sydney.
 The top three ancestry groups are Other (20.9%), Greek (16.5%), and Australian (12.0%).

 Frequently Asked Questions - Diversity